kennethwang14/KennethStarterKit/README.md

 # kenneth-starter-kit

 A Gulp-powered starter kit that I use for my frontend web projects.
 It contains everything you need for a HTML/CSS/JS multi-page website.
-For SPAs or JavaScript-based web apps, I would recommend [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) instead.
+For SPAs, API driven apps, or complex JavaScript web apps, I would recommend a WebPack powered starter kit such as [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) instead.

 ## Installation